MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/querylimits.md

 ## Limit on query CPU resource usage

-Kusto lets you run queries and use as much CPU resources as the cluster has, and attempts to do a fair round-robin between queries if more than one is running.
+Kusto lets you run queries and use as much CPU resources as the cluster has.
+It attempts to do a fair round-robin between queries if more than one is running.
 This method yields the best performance for ad-hoc queries.
 At other times, you may want to limit the CPU resources used for a particular query.
 If you run a "background job", for example, the system might tolerate higher latencies to give concurrent ad-hoc queries high priority.